pyscripter/pyscripter/Help/source/chatwindow.md

 You can also spell check the prompt by using the prompt context menu.

+To submit your request, press *Ctrl+Enter* or click on the chat icon on the right of the question.

 ---

 You can see video demos of using the PyScripter Chat at this